 MESKLA | Brewyon Drudh

-Photo credits: Sovay Berriman, NIck Cooney and Steve Tanner
+Photo credits: Sovay Berriman, Nick Cooney and Steve Tanner

 MESKLA | Brewyon Drudh (Mussel Gathering | Precious Fragments) is a multi-platform art work that uses sculpture and conversation to explore contemporary Cornish cultural identity & its relationship with heritage, land, and extraction industries, including tourism and mining.
 Views on and experiences of contemporary Cornish cultural identity are sought, through sculpture workshops, podcasts, symposia, public talks, and exhibition.